bgoonz/gists-revamp/_CURRENT/fa4a41ac/fancy-css-headers.md

 HTML:

-<div class='horizontal-cut-text'>vague minority</div>
+vague minority

 SCSS:

 > Again, another one without any after and before element.
 In case you don’t know already, you can stack background color as much as you want to.
 Using background property alone could already give us a lot of stunning pattern.
-If you are interested and want to learn more, you can check out this CSS3 Pattern Gallery: [https://leaverou.github.io/css3patterns/](https://leaverou.github.io/css3patterns/)
+If you are interested and want to learn more, you can check out this CSS3 Pattern Gallery: <https://leaverou.github.io/css3patterns/>

 **Style 9: Double-border-text**